 Now use the directions below.

-Find the link to the full text of the article to the left of the title.
+You will find a link to the full text of the article to the left of the title.

 When you click a PDF, this is what you get.
 You can scroll through the entire article.

 For more on MLA citations, see the Write & Cite tab in this guide.